kubernetes/enhancements/keps/sig-release/1732-artifact-management/README.md

 ### Goals

 The goals of this process are to enable:

-  * Anyone in the community (with the right permissions) to manage the distribution of Kubernetes images and binaries.
+- Anyone in the community (with the right permissions) to manage the distribution of Kubernetes images and binaries
-  * Fast, cost-efficient access to artifacts around the world through appropriate mirrors and distribution
+- Fast, cost-efficient access to artifacts around the world through appropriate mirrors and distribution

 This KEP will have succeeded when artifacts are all managed in the same manner and anyone in the community (with the right permissions) can manage these artifacts.